The-Bootstrappable-SUBLEQ-Project/noontide-emu/README.md

-# subleq-debugger
+# noontide-emu
-An emulator/debugger of the custom SUBLEQ hardware to aid in the development of other projects.
+An emulator/debugger of the Noontide SUBLEQ Computer to aid in the development of related projects.
 Written in Rust.